 - Password : The password that you set when you created the Administrator Account. - 4.
-Follow the procedure to limit the number of APs for a zone in a partner-domain: - a) Go to Network > Wireless > AP Settings > AP Number Allocation.
+Follow the procedure to limit the number of APs for a zone in a partner-domain: - a) Go to Network > Wireless > AP Settings > AP Number Allocation. - a) Select the Enable AP Number Allocation check box and click OK.

-For SmartZone 5.2.1 or earlier releases, select System > AP Settings>AP Number Allocation.

-- a) Select the Enable AP Number Allocation check box and click OK.
 The Settings bar appears. - b) From the left pane, in the system tree hierarchy, select the partner-managed zone for which you want to set the AP number limit. - c) On the right pane, perform one of the following procedure: - Select Share Mode - Enter Number Limit - d) Click OK.